 One common cover stock is a spunbonded, high-density, polyethylene material known commercially as Tyvek®.
 Created by DuPont, Tyvek® resembles a waxy paper with good whiteness and exceptional strength, maintaining its size and shape with changes in humidity.
 Tyvek® will not allow dust to be released into the container, is resistant to staining, mold, and mildew growth, and will not reduce adsorption rate.
 However, because of its special properties, Tyvek® is more expensive than conventional cover stock materials.

 AGM Container Controls, Inc. has an entire division dedicated to desiccants and their functionality.
-AGM also offers a moisture analysis service which takes into account a wide range of variables in order to prescribe desiccant combinations for maintaining targeted humidity level goals over any length of time for highly sensitive equipment.
-If at any time you have questions or concerns, please contact our Specialists at 520-881-2130 or via email and we will be happy to assist you.
+AGM also offers a moisture analysis service which accounts for a wide range of variables in order to prescribe desiccant combinations for maintaining targeted humidity level goals over any length of time for highly sensitive equipment.
+If at any time you have questions or concerns, please contact us at 520-391-9103 or via email and we will be happy to assist you.